-Jack Cervantes, PT, DPT, is a Doctor of Physical Therapy, currently working at UW Hospital & Clinics and UnityPoint Health - Meriter while completing the Orthopaedic Physical Therapy Clinical Residency Program.
-Dr. Cervantes is a recent graduate of the Carroll University Doctor of Physical Therapy Program in 2022.
+Jack Cervantes PT, DPT is a Doctor of Physical Therapy, currently working in the University of Wisconsin (UW) Hospital and Clinics Health System.
+He has recently completed the UW Hospital & Clinics and UnityPoint Health - Meriter Orthopaedic Physical Therapy Clinical Residency Program.
+Dr. Cervantes graduated from the Carroll University Doctor of Physical Therapy Program in 2022.
 Throughout his clinical experiences he completed rotations in the Outpatient Orthopedic, Inpatient General, Intensive Care Unit (ICU), Emergency Department (ED), and Outpatient Vestibular Setting.
 Dr. Cervantes has also completed a variety of continuing education courses including M1 Graston Certification, Running Rehabilitation, Cervical Manipulation Safety, and American Sign Language (ASL) for the Physical Therapist.
 He is also a member of the American Physical Therapy Association (APTA), including APTA Wisconsin and the Orthopaedic Special Interest Group.
 Dr. Cervantes’ interest in vestibular rehabilitation began following an intensive 8-week rotation treating patients with diagnoses varying from benign paroxysmal positional vertigo (BPPV) and vestibular hypofunction to post-concussion syndrome and Meniere's disease.
 He has attended and assisted in the presentation of the continuing education course “Differential Diagnosis in Vestibular Rehabilitation” with Dr. Colleen Sleik PT, DPT, NCS at the 2022 Spring Conference held by APTA Wisconsin.
 This experience and continuing education opportunity opened the door to a whole new side of physical therapy.
 As a clinician, Dr. Cervantes utilizes evidence-based treatment approaches to provide his patients with the best care available, while also providing them with strategies for long-term management of their condition.